Wint3rmute/baczek.me/content/now.md

 ---

-[This project is very cool](https://github.com/csteinmetz1/NeuralReverberator).
-Also, the author's github is a goldmine of interesting audio programming resources.
+Watched a talk on [neural audio effects](https://github.com/csteinmetz1/NeuralReverberator).
+The project is insanely cool and the author's github is a goldmine of interesting audio programming resources.

 ```
 12.11
 ```

 Finally learning about digital filters, as I don't want to rely only on off-the-shelf filter implementations while working on [Libretakt](https://github.com/Wint3rmute/Libretakt).

+[Youngmoo Kim's](https://m.youtube.com/channel/UC4Emb8dzcIBEMQG2UfDoD8w) DSP videos are a great learning resource if you're starting from scratch and want to learn some theory.

+---

 TIL: Urs Heckmann, creator of the [Diva Synth](https://u-he.com/products/diva/) (Ben Bohmer's main VST of choice) runs a [blog](https://urs.silvrback.com/)!